Compliance, internal auditing key to safe and ethical financial operations – Central Bank Governor | Ghana News Agency

 By Jibril Abdul Mumuni

-Accra, June 18, GNA- Dr Ernest Addison, the Governor of the Bank of Ghana, has urged savings and loans companies to prioritise compliance toprudential rules and proper internal audit functions.
+Accra, June 18, GNA- Dr Ernest Addison, the Governor of the Bank of Ghana, has urged savings and loan companies to prioritise compliance with prudential rules and proper internal audit functions.

 This, he noted, was key to the safe and ethical financial operations of businesses.